 WHY IS THE UNIVERSITY OF UTAH PILOTING AN ISA PROGRAM?

-In Utah, 27 percent of people who start college never graduate.
+In Utah, one in four people who start college never graduate.
 Through Invest in U, the University of Utah is investing in our students’ success, recognizing that many students start and stop their educations based on finances, prolonging the time it takes to graduate and delaying earning potential.
 While the U has advanced retention and completion rates over the past five years, we have more work to do.

 The U’s Invest in U ISA program is funded by $6 million in donor, investor and university money.
 It is strategically designed to increase retention and degree completion.
 Students may receive $3,000 to $10,000 in ISA awards.
 Students’ ISA payments go back into the Invest in U fund to perpetuate the success of future students.